 Many Canadians swap the tires on their vehicles over to a set of winter tires every year at the end of fall, and then switch them back to the regular (typically all-season) tires in the spring.

-The cost of changing them twice a year can add up.
+The cost of changing winter tires twice a year can add up.
 Every time you have your tires removed from the rim, mounted, balanced and reinstalled it takes half of a day and costs an average of $60 to $80.
-In this short guide we’ll outline how can save you an average of $150 over the lifetime of those tires (and maybe more).
+In this short guide we’ll outline how mounting them on steel rims can save you an average of $150 over their lifetime.

-+ $75 to have tires mounted and installed
++ $75 to have winter tires mounted and installed

-+ $35 to have wheels swapped back to summer tires
++ $35 to have summer tires mounted onto existing rims

 + $35 per change x 2 swaps per year x next 4 years = $600

 The cost of a new set of steel rims averages around $210.
 You then must account for the cost to mount the tires initially which is around $75.
 From there, the cost to simply swap the wheels is where you end up saving.
 The average cost of $35 to have the wheel (tire and rim) switched is less than half as much and takes much less time.

 After the same 5-year time span, you end up spending an average of only $600, with a savings of $150.

 Rims can be a selling feature